Philippe734/Export-photos-gThumb/README.md

-# export-photos-gthumb
-Script for gThumb to export a photo album
+# Script for gThumb to export a photo album

 Script for gThumb under Linux.